 The National Memorial

-The gripping story of challenge and action, love and family, scheming and courage in a Maine mill town rocked by scandal.
 The fate of thousands of orphans hangs in the balance as a family struggles to advance their international project against the wishes of local leaders.
 A humorous and witty adventure among scoundrels and humanitarians, politicians and teachers, judges and assassins, skeptics and optimists.
-Can the institutions of democracy save the lives of countless children?
+A gripping story of challenge and action, love and family, scheming and courage in a Maine mill town rocked by scandal.
+Can the institutions of democracy save the lives of thousands of children?

 Reviewers praise The National Memorial:

 “Great book.
 This is a powerful story… very interesting… action, humor… makes the reader feel a range of emotions… Barth has a gift… the reader knows exactly what his characters are thinking… not the type of book you will forget.”

 – Reader’s Favorite review no. 1 – five stars

 “Keeps the reader intrigued… fascinating, complex, and well-developed characters … stories interweave seamlessly… literary, lyrical, and thoughtful… readers savor the words and the situations and especially character development… a complex and unique fight for justice.”

 “The National Memorial… pits a crusader for a better world against…a dysfunctional society that reacts with aggression… a wide spectrum of… perspectives… multi-faceted characters… the book’s underlying message will leave you with plenty of food for thought.”

 – Reader’s Favorite review no. 2 – five stars